bobpattersonjr/workmux/README.md

 #### AI agent integration

-When you provide a prompt via `--prompt`, `--prompt-file`, or `--prompt-editor`, workmux automatically injects the prompt into panes running AI agent commands (`claude`, `codex`, `gemini`) without requiring any `.workmux.yaml` changes:
+When you provide a prompt via `--prompt`, `--prompt-file`, or `--prompt-editor`, workmux automatically injects the prompt into panes running the configured agent command (e.g., `claude`, `gemini`, or whatever you've set via the `agent` config or `--agent` flag) without requiring any `.workmux.yaml`
+changes:

-- Panes with known AI agents are automatically started with the given prompt
+- Panes with a command matching the configured agent are automatically started with the given prompt.
-- You can keep your `.workmux.yaml` pane configuration simple (e.g., `panes: [{ command: "claude" }]`) and let workmux handle prompt injection at runtime
+- You can keep your `.workmux.yaml` pane configuration simple (e.g., `panes: [{
+command: "<agent>" }]`) and let workmux handle prompt injection at runtime.

 This means you can launch AI agents with task-specific prompts without modifying your project configuration for each task.